5T33Z0/Clover-Crate/Desktop_Configs/README.md

 |--------------------------|:----:|:---------------:|-----------|
 |PciRoot(0x0)/Pci(0x2,0x0)|Intel UHD 630|07009B3E| Uses iGPU for driving a display.
 Use AAPL,ig-platform-id `00009B3E`, if you get a black screen after booting.
 |#PciRoot(0x0)/Pci(0x2,0x0)|Intel UHD 630|0300913E|When the iGPU is used for computational tasks only.
 Disabled by default.

+#### Quirks and Kernel Patches Deviations
+- `KernelPM` &rarr; Not needed if you can disable CFGLock in BIOS.
+- `ProtectUefiServices` &rarr; Only required for Z390 Boards.
+Disable if you use a board with a different chipset.
+- `XhciPortLimit` &rarr; Disable for macOS 11.3 and newer – create a USB Port Map instead!
 </details>

 ### 7th Gen Intel Core i5/i7 Kaby Lake